What do we do?

 Pass It On Program for Boys and Girls

-Pass It On is an after-school, cross-peer group mentorship program with intermediate students (as buddies) and high school students (as mentors).
+Pass It On (PIO) is an after-school, cross-peer group mentorship program with intermediate students (as buddies) and high school students (as mentors).
 Its goal is to foster capacity for healthy relationships and support life transitions.

-Young people build confidence, self-awareness, empathy, acceptance of differences, and the ability to make better choices.
+Through the support of PIO, young people build confidence, self-awareness, empathy, acceptance of differences, and the ability to make better choices.
 The Circle offers two separate programs, one for boys and one for girls (cis, trans, and non-binary inclusive).

 This program builds on the content in The Empathy Project and The Respect Project with reflection and discussion of deeper, more vulnerable topics.